loesak/sulfur/README.md

+> 5/24/13 - Correction, the basic testing framework is ready, no work is done for the grid.

 > 5/24/13 - The basic framework is finished and is ready for element class creation.

 > 5/5/13 - This project is in its conception phase and is not ready for use at this time.